huggingface/ai-blueprint/README.md

 # A smol blueprint

 A smol blueprint for AI development, focusing on practical examples of RAG, information extraction, analysis and fine-tuning in the age of LLMs.
-It is a more practical approach that strives to apply some of the theoretical learnings from [the smol-course](https://github.com/huggingface/smol-course) as an end2end real-world problem.
+It is a more practical approach that strives to show the application of some of the theoretical learnings from [the smol-course](https://github.com/huggingface/smol-course) as an end2end real-world problem.

-> 🚀 Ready for production!
+> 🚀 Web apps and microservices included!
 >
-> Each notebook will show how to deploy your AI tools as an interactive demo on Hugging Face Spaces with Gradio, which you can directly use as microservices through [the Gradio Python Client](https://www.gradio.app/guides/getting-started-with-the-python-client).
+> Each notebook will show how to deploy your AI as a [webapp on Hugging Face Spaces with Gradio](https://huggingface.co/docs/hub/en/spaces-sdks-gradio), which you can directly use as microservices through [the Gradio Python Client](https://www.gradio.app/guides/getting-started-with-the-python-client).
 All the code and demos can be used in a private or public setting.

 ## The blueprint